vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 sudo yum install tanzu-cli # dnf install can also be used
 ```

+### Note on installation paths

+Package managers have opinions on locations to which binaries are installed.
+If the location of the CLI (e.g `$(brew --prefix)/bin/tanzu` by HomeBrew,
+`/usr/bin/tanzu` by apt) conflicts with an existing CLI that needs to be
+retained for any reason, the existing binary should be moved to another
+location before installation with package managers.

+In addition, to ensure the CLI installed is used, ensure that the PATH setting
+is such that it is picked up by default.
+Commands like `which tanzu` and
+`tanzu version` will be useful to check that the right CLI binary is being used.

 ## Automatic Prompts, and Potential Mitigations

 At the first suitable opportunity, (and on subsequent CLI use until the EULA is